Factbox - Ex-guerrilla faces tough-on-gangs rightist in El Salvador election

 Raise tax receipts, increase infrastructure spending and widen current social welfare programs.

-(Reporting by Nelson Renteria; Reporting by Michael O'Boyle; Editing by Kieran Murray and Marguerita Choy)
+(Reporting by Nelson Renteria; Reporting by Michael O'Boyle; Editing by Kieran Murray, Marguerita Choy and Nick Zieminski)